Luuuuuis/TwitterBot/README.md

 # TwitterBot
-Greet your new followers nicely 🙋‍♂️
+Welcome your new followers 🙋

-If you want to greet every new follower with a nice message, then this is the perfect bot for you!
+If you want to give a warm handshake to your just gained follower with a nice little message then this bot is the perfect solution for you!

 ### Requirements
 * [Twitter Developer](https://developer.twitter.com/en/apply-for-access) account